PASTAplus/counter/README.md

 ## How to install *counter*

-The most direct and straightforward way to install *counter* is to clone the *counter* github repository, create a Python virtual environment and activate, install the necessary Python dependencies found in `environment-min.yml` or `requirements.txt`, and then copy the file `config.py.template` to `config.py`:
+The most direct and straightforward way to install *counter* is to clone the *counter* github repository, create and activate a Python virtual environment, install the necessary Python dependencies found in `environment-min.yml` or `requirements.txt`, and then copy the file `config.py.template` to `config.py`: